About Me

 I am grateful that, when I was a young lady, I learned to walk through time, thinking I was on a journey towards the peace of God, finding light on my pathway for each individual step.
 The terrain might have been difficult, but even as a child with a silver tooth, I learned how to find strength for the journey.
 I’ve made many transitions in my life as I walked with the “Grace of God.”
 Each test has strengthened me and blessed me with more JOY.

-Now, no matter daily troubles are going on outside, I can dance and make big movements with my body, the same way a child plays, while moving through life.
+Now, no matter what daily troubles are going on outside, I can dance and make big movements with my body, the same way a child plays, while moving through life.
 I don’t have to feel “stuck” anymore, which previously occurred when I looked back and stuffed down my emotions.
 During those times, I hurt myself by holding on to a hurtful story.
 When I did some accounting, I found I had so much to be grateful for – much more grace than any small mistake I or someone else made.
 The lessons I learned have made me feel content.
 I am grateful, and I like “blooming where I’m planted.”
 I've gone through harsh and trying winters, emerging in the spring with more vitality and color.
 These lovely concepts about life all came about by finding the “Grace of God” and using my whole brain to live abundantly.

 Even though I know these concepts, it’s been an act of faith to just keep on walking, skipping and dancing.
-Sometimes, softening my gaze helps me see peace rather than focusing so hard on all the details.
+Sometimes, softening my gaze helped me to see peace rather than focusing so hard on all the details.
 As author and motivational speaker Vivian Greene once said, “Life isn’t about waiting for the storm to pass.
 It’s about learning to dance in the rain.”
 We just need to go on dancing no matter how we feel or what the circumstances are.
 Movement is a key ingredient to finding JOY.

-My mom is more than 93 years old.
-She is in the process of selling the store she has operated for more than 54 years.
+My mom is more than 94 years old.
+She is in the process of selling the store she has operated for more than 55 years.
 I am grateful for her example, and we help each other walk in Grace.
 I am thankful I’ve had her by my side for all these years that I’ve been in personal growth training.
 At her retirement party, she encouraged other local businesses to “keep on keeping on” and “ask God for help.”
 It's the story of our lives.

 This poem from Tahlia Hunter reflects what I have experienced: